Going to the trade show: preparing a booth briefing

 7. Hospitality

 Not everyone wants a hospitality section at their trade show booth.
-However, if you want your target audience to stick around to attend a demonstration, for example, or listen to what you have to say about new products, a hospitality section is a good move.
+However, if you want your target audience to stick around to attend a demonstration, for example, or listen to what you have to say about new products, a hospitality area is a good move.

 Hospitality is also a broad term and includes many elements and you can make it as crazy as you want.
 This ranges from coffee, tea and a cake to completely stocked bar with various seating areas.